heistp/antler/README.md

 - protect public servers with three-way handshake for packet protocols and simple authentication for stream protocols
 - add compression support for System runner FileData output
-- cancel Parallel test set when any one of them fails
+- add more plotting templates, e.g. for plotly, Gnuplot and xplot
 - support MacOS
 - support FreeBSD

 ### Bugs

+- improve poor error messages from CUE for syntax errors under disjunctions
 - return error immediately when CCA not found
-- improve poor error messages from CUE for syntax errors under disjunctions
+- cancel Parallel test set when any one of them fails
-- figure out why packets from tcpdump may be lost without a one-second post-test sleep (buffering? shouldn't SIGINT flush that?)
+- figure out why packets from tcpdump may be lost without a one-second post-test sleep (buffering? but shouldn't SIGINT flush that?)

 ### Architecture